menu

 Hyperventilation Induced Nystagmus

-Hyperventilation (HVT) is thought to induce symptoms in certain populations of people through it's effect on lowering the concentration of carbon dioxide in the blood.
+Hyperventilation (HVT) is thought to induce symptoms through lowering the concentration of carbon dioxide in the blood.
 Most authors report nystagmus, but there are also reports that it increases postural sway in both normal subjects and persons with bilateral vestibular loss.
-(Sakellari, V. and A. M. Bronstein, 1997)
+(Sakellari, V. and A. M. Bronstein, 1997).
+At present, it is thought that HVT is an indicator of damage to the vestibular nerve or central vestibular pathways.

 The early literature suggested that this was a sign of psychogenic (psychiatric) disturbance (Drachman and Hart, 1972), but later workers using better technology to monitor eye movements suggest that nystagmus induced by hyperventilation is a good sign of vestibular disease (see review that follows).
 Some workers have suggested that hyperventilation increases the gain of vestibular responses, unmasking asymmetries ( Lempert and Brevern, 1996; Theunissen et al, 1986).
 This conclusion, if indeed the case, may be relevant to findings in persons with unilateral vestibular loss.

-The conclusion of this review is that hyperventilation is an excellent test for vestibular disorders, when combined with other evidence to increase the specificity of the test.
+The conclusion of this review is that hyperventilation is a useful test for vestibular disorders, when combined with other evidence to increase the specificity of the test.
+See our paper written on the subjective of maneuvers -- Cherchi/Hain 2010, for more.
+See also evoked nystagmus

 What hyperventilation induced nystagmus (HVIN) looks like.

-HVIN usually beats toward the side of lesion (Minor et al., 1999), as opposed to head-shaking nystagmus or vibration induced nystagmus, which initially beats away from the lesion.
-This has been suggested in the past as evidence that the mechanism for HVT nystagmus is to improve conduction in apartially demyelinated vestibular nerve.
+Rather than being purely downbeating, in persons with substantial vestibular lesions (here we are talking about 50%), HVIN usually beats toward the side of lesion (Minor et al., 1999), as opposed to head-shaking nystagmus or vibration induced nystagmus, which initially beats away from the lesion.
+This has been suggested in the past as evidence that the mechanism for HVT nystagmus is to improve conduction in a partially demyelinated vestibular nerve.

 This mechanism would predict the opposite direction for patients who have nystagmus after a complete vestibular lesion, as there is no longer a mechanism for improving vestibular function.